cplmakerlab/cplmakerlab.github.io/_slidedecks/learning-to-code-in-chicago.md

       &nbsp;

-      University Program: A degree demonstrates you been educated in a variety subjects.
+      University Program: A degree demonstrates you have been educated in a variety subjects.
 Degrees take longer, there are different requirements for an Associates Degree (generally 2 years) and a Bachelors degree (generally 4 years).

       &nbsp;